PowerDNS/pdns/pdns/recursordist/docs/dns64.rst

     :language: lua

 Where fe80::21b:77ff:0:0 is your "Pref64" translation prefix and the "ip6.arpa" string is the reversed form of this Pref64 address.
-Now ensure your script gets loaded by specifying it with :ref:`lua-dns-script=dns64.lua <setting-lua-dns-script>`.
+Now ensure your script gets loaded by specifying it with :ref:`setting-yaml-recursor.lua_dns_script`.

 On our wiki, a user has kindly supplied `an example script with support for multiple prefixes <https://github.com/PowerDNS/pdns/wiki/DNS64-with-multiple-prefixes>`_.